Ria424/developers-animatesdk-docs/Timeline_object/Timeline28.md

 #### Usage

-timeline.insertFrames(\[numFrames \[, bAllLayers \[, frameNumIndex\]\]\])
+Timeline.insertFrames(\[numFrames \[, bAllLayers \[, frameNumIndex\]\]\])

 #### Parameters

-**numFrames** An integer that specifies the number of frames to insert.
+**numFrames** `integer?`; The number of frames to insert.
 If you omit this parameter, the method inserts frames at the current selection in the current layer.
 This parameter is optional.

-**bAllLayers** A Boolean value that, if set to true, causes the method to insert the specified number of frames in the *numFrames* parameter into all layers; if set to false (the default), the method inserts frames into the current layer.
+**bAllLayers** `boolean?false`; A boolean value that, if set to true, causes the method to insert the specified number of frames in the *numFrames* parameter into all layers; if set to false (the default), the method inserts frames into the current layer.
 This parameter is optional.

-**frameNumIndex** A zero-based index that specifies the frame at which to insert a new frame.
+**frameNumIndex** `integer?`; A zero-based index that specifies the frame at which to insert a new frame.
 This parameter is optional.

 #### Returns